 When it comes to selling precious metals, there are several things you need to consider.
-We are lucky we live in an age where there are so many options available to investors and selling gold and silver is relatively easy.
+We are lucky we live in an age where there are so many options available to investors and selling gold and silver at the best rate is relatively easy.
 However, if you’re not careful, it is very easy to get ripped off, particularly if you’re not sure what you’re doing.
 Here are 10 important considerations to consider when selling gold or silver.

 1) Find out how much your gold/silver is worth before you sell it

 Most dealers will always pay less than the spot price for your goods as they need to make money themselves.
 It’s always a good idea to get an idea of what your items are worth before you sell them, so you get a fair price.
 Try and do your own research as much as possible before selling your gold and silver, and if you need a rough idea of its value then there are gold/silver value calculators online that can give you the current value of your gold/silver per gram.

 Futures prices are different from the spot price and show the predicted value of gold for some time in the future rather than their current value.
 Futures prices can only give you an indication of how well gold and silver are expected to perform, however it is still worth checking futures prices before deciding to sell, as it can give you an idea on how well the market’s performing.

 3) Monitor exchange rates as well as gold/silver prices